terrafloww/rasteret/README.md

 # 🛰️ Rasteret

-Faster querying of Cloud-Optimized GeoTIFFs (COGs) with lower HTTP requests in your workflows, currently tested for Sentinel-2 and Landsat COG files.
+This library perfoms gives you faster querying of Cloud-Optimized GeoTIFFs (COGs), and lowers S3 HTTP requests in your workflows.

 > [!WARNING]
 > Work-in-progress library.
 The APIs are subject to change, and as such, documentation is not yet available.